-- Fixed cost remains same irrespective of output
+- Fixed cost remains the same irrespective of output.

 - AFC curve is, in fact, a rectangular hyperbola.
 AFC is the ratio of TFC to q.
 TFC is constant.
 Therefore, as q increases, AFC decreases.
 When the output is very close to zero, AFC is arbitrarily large, and as output moves towards infinity, AFC moves towards zero.

 - Marginal cost is the increase in TVC due to increase in production of one extra unit of output

 - For any level of output, the sum of marginal costs up to that level gives us the total variable cost at that level.